What is the Construction Industry Scheme (CIS)?

 If you’re a subcontractor, meaning you do construction work for a contractor, then as mentioned above, you should be CIS registered to avoid an extra 10% tax deduction.

-How can I register for the CIS?
+How to register for the Construction Industry Scheme

 Help from Brian Alfred